Central African Republic reaches peace deal with armed groups

 “We have finalized a peace agreement in Khartoum, enabling the people of Central African Republic to embark on a path of reconciliation, agreement and development,” the African Union’s Commissioner for Peace and Security, Smaїl Chergui, said in a tweet on Saturday.

-The terms of the deal were not immediately clear.
+The terms of the deal were not immediately released.

 Conflict in Central African Republic has uprooted more than one million people, the United Nations said, and has until now shown little sign of abating.